Department of Health and Kinesiology

 Knight, Melody Professor, Department of Health and Kinesiology; B.S., Southwest Baptist College; M.Ed., Texas Tech University; Ph.D., Texas A&M University.

-Kowalsky, Robert Assistant Professor, Department of Health and Kinesiology; B.S., Slippery Rock University; M.S., University of Pittsburgh; Ph.D., University of Pittsburgh.
+Lim, Boram Assistant Professor, Department of Health and Kinesiology; B.A., Myong-Ji University (South Korea); M.A., California Polytechnic University; Ph.D., University of Nevada.

 Menaker, Brian Associate Professor, Department of Health and Kinesiology; B.A., Grinnell College; M.A., University of Iowa; Ph.D., University of Florida.

-Sherman, Nestor W Professor, Department of Health and Kinesiology; Regents Professor; B.S.E., State University of New York at Cortland; M.Ed., University of Houston; Ed.D., University of Houston.
+Sherman, Nestor W Professor, Department of Health and Kinesiology; Regents Professor; Interim Dean, College of Education and Human Performance; B.S.E., State University of New York at Cortland; M.Ed., University of Houston; Ed.D., University of Houston.